 Workshops | Giveaways | Podcasts | Competitions | Reports | Maps | GPS Marks | Rigging Tutorials | Sounder School | Exclusive Footage | Tackle Talks | Gear Guides | Kayak Club | Much More

 Seasickness also becomes a mental challenge.
-For years I refused to buy a boat or kayak fearful that I wouldn’t be able to use them properly.
-I avoided fishing trips anticipating that seasickness might ruin those events.
-I instead resorted to land-based fishing avoiding some amazing fishing opportunities.
-Seasickness cannot be cured but it can be managed.
-I have detailed years worth of medications and alternative therapies that now allow me to enjoy regular outings on the water not compromised by motion sickness.
+For years, I refused to buy a boat or kayak, fearing that I couldn’t use them properly.
+I avoided fishing trips, anticipating that seasickness might ruin those events.
+I instead resorted to land-based fishing, avoiding some amazing fishing opportunities.
+Seasickness cannot be cured, but it can be managed.
+I have detailed years’ worth of medications and alternative therapies that now allow me to enjoy regular outings on the water without being compromised by motion sickness.

 What is seasickness?

-What is motion sickness and why does it affect some people and not others?
+What is motion sickness, and why does it affect some people and not others?
 Motion sickness is caused by a continuous unnatural movement that conflicts with your visual perception.
 Basically, this unnatural movement has your brain and motion senses conflicted.
-Your brain senses motion but your eyes see a still image.
-This generally causes dizziness, fatigue and discomfort which leads to nausea and vomiting.
-People with inner ear imbalances seem to be a lot more prone to these symptoms.
+Your brain senses motion, but your eyes see a still image.
+This generally causes dizziness, fatigue, and discomfort, leading to nausea and vomiting.
+People with inner ear imbalances seem much more prone to these symptoms.
 But the good news is that it can be managed.
-I have tested and trailed just about every remedy under the sun and below will detail my success rates with medications, alternative therapies and general prevention.
+I have tested and trailed just about every remedy under the sun, and below will detail my success rates with medications, alternative therapies and general prevention.

 How to prevent Seasickness with medications